Can You Bring Snacks on a Cruise? (And Do You Need To?)

 While policies can vary slightly between cruise lines, most allow guests to bring a small amount of packaged snack foods onboard.

-Examples often include items like:
+Examples often include:

 • granola bars